dexters-lab-ai/dexter-V0.2/docs/README.md

 ## 🌟 Vision

-D.A.I.L is not just an assistant—it is an autonomous AI-driven agent capable of executing complex, multi-layered tasks across multiple domains.
+KATZ![O.P.E.R.A.T.O.R-TG] is not just an assistant—it is an autonomous AI-driven agent capable of executing complex, multi-layered tasks across multiple domains.
 This is your ultimate Task Automation AI Agent.
-The long-term vision is to make D.A.I.L a self-learning, context-aware agent that evolves dynamically based on market trends, user preferences, and real-time execution data.
-Future iterations will integrate additional AI models and self-referencing intelligence, allowing D.A.I.L to refine complex task execution for users in all areas and on mobile and PC concurrently.
+The long-term vision is to make KATZ![O.P.E.R.A.T.O.R-TG] a self-learning, context-aware agent that evolves dynamically based on market trends, user preferences, and real-time execution data.
+Future iterations will integrate additional AI models and self-referencing intelligence, allowing KATZ![O.P.E.R.A.T.O.R-TG] to refine complex task execution for users in all areas and on mobile and PC concurrently.

 ## 🏆 Competitive Edge
-D.A.I.L is more powerful and functional than traditional AI agents because it:
+KATZ![O.P.E.R.A.T.O.R-TG] is more powerful and functional than traditional AI agents because it:

 - ✅ Executes complex multi-step tasks from a single prompt; in one prompt it can process>> (research, analytics, sentiment assessments, swaps, approvals, bridging, payments)
 - ✅ Analyzes and interprets data in a structured logic tree, with dependency categorization as well as follow-up actions.